Willys Overland Crossley

 The company also produced commercial vehicles.
 First models were built on Model 4 chassis but in 1924 Heaton Chapel designed their own 1 ton model using mainly Overland parts.
 This was replaced in 1926 by an upgraded 30cwt version.
 In 1926, a new range using Lycoming engines was announced and they were launched under the Manchester name.
 Initial models were rated at 25 and 35 long cwt but were soon joined by a 2 LT model.
 WOC also assembled Willys C101 trucks, sold as Willys-Commercial, but they quickly gained a reputation for poor engine reliability.

 In 1928, the Berlin factory opened, under the ownership of Willys-Overland Crossley GmbH, to assemble Whippets, followed in 1930 by a plant in Antwerp.
-The Depression caused both factories to close in 1930, although the Berlin factory re-opened quickly to become an assembly plant for the Austin 7.
+The Great Depression caused both factories to close in 1930, although the Berlin factory re-opened quickly to become an assembly plant for the Austin 7.

 John North Willys sold his shares in the company in 1929 and resigned from the board.
 Car production was stopped in 1929 following continuing losses and the firm concentrated on its profitable commercial vehicles.
 In 1931, the car business of AJS was purchased, but it was too late to turn the company into profitability and, in 1932, Crossley Motors dissolved the partnership with Willys-Overland, which went into voluntary liquidation in 1933.
 Production limped on for another two years, with the final production coming in 1934.
 The factory was sold to the Fairey Aviation Company.